Sample Standard Deviation Formula (Table of Contents)

 Sample Standard Deviation Formula – Example #2

-Let say you are a very risk-averse investor and you looking to invest money in the stock market.
-Since your risk appetite is low, you want to invest in safe stocks which have a lower standard deviation.
-Your financial advisor has suggested to you 4 stocks from which you can choose.
-You want to select 2 stocks among those 4, and you will decide that on the basis of lower standard deviation.
+Let’s say you are a very risk-averse investor and you are looking to invest money in the stock market.
+Since your risk appetite is low, you want to invest in safe stocks with a lower standard deviation.
+Your financial advisor has suggested 4 stocks from which you can choose.
+You want to select 2 stocks among those 4, and you will decide based on a lower standard deviation.

 You have got information on their historical returns for the last 15 years.